zach-create/Smart-Text-Inspector/readme.md

 1. Open Chrome and go to `chrome://extensions/`
 2. Enable **Developer mode** (top right toggle)
 3. Click **Load unpacked**
-4. Select this `form-guard-extension` folder
+4. Select this `Smart Text Inspector` folder
 5. The extension icon appears in your toolbar

 ---